Wielding Occam's razor: Fast and frugal retail forecasting: Conclusions

 \section{Conclusions}

-In this study, we focused on time series forecasting and, in particular, on the exponential smoothing and ARIMA families of models.
-We questioned the forecast-value-added of large pools of models when the computational cost is also taken into account.
-We proposed a reduced exponential smoothing pool of models that consists of just eight models.
-This pool excludes models with multiplicative trends, non-damped trended models, and models where the type of the error does not match the seasonality type.
-We also controlled the size of ARIMA pools of models by restricting their maximum order.
+Our results are relevant to forecasting research.
+Over the past 20 years, we have observed a trend to increase the number and complexity of the models in forecasters' toolboxes.
+Against this trend, our study builds on the arguments of suboptimal \citep{Nikolopoulos2018-wa, Ashouri2019-ac} and simple \citep{Green2015-gf} forecasting solutions.

-We empirically tested the performance of small and computationally-efficient pools of forecasting models against that of larger pools on almost 100,000 real-life time series.
-We noticed that small pools of exponential smoothing or ARIMA models produce results in a fraction of the time compared to larger pools.
-Crucially, the reduced computational time did not come with inferior forecasting performance.
-In fact, the reduced exponential smoothing pool led to, on average, more accurate forecasts and better estimation of the forecast uncertainty through prediction intervals.
-At the same time, low-order ARIMA models offered competitive performance compared to larger models; however, very small models ($K=1$) may not be the best choice for monthly data.
+We empirically tested the performance of small and computationally-efficient forecasting model pools against larger pools on almost 100,000 real-life time series.
+We noticed that small pools of exponential smoothing or ARIMA models produce results in a fraction of the time larger pools require.
+Crucially, reduced computational time did not equate to inferior forecasting performance.
+The reduced exponential smoothing pool led to, on average, more accurate forecasts and better estimation of the forecast uncertainty through prediction intervals.
+At the same time, low-order ARIMA models offered competitive performance compared with larger models; however, very small models ($K=1$) may not always be the best choice.

-We translated the reduced computational cost in monetary savings in the context of large retailers.
-We showed that the use of reduced pools of models could be associated with significant savings when one has to forecast a vast number of series.
-We suggest that future studies should consider the \textit{cost of the forecast error} as an additional performance indicator on top of the traditional forecast error measures.
-Finally, as in this study we separately focused on the exponential smoothing and ARIMA families of models, a direction for future research could be the generalization of the findings to other (or even combined) families of forecasting models.
+We showed that the use of reduced pools of models could be associated with significant savings when one must forecast a vast number of series.
+We translated the reduced computational cost into monetary savings in the context of large retailers.
+We suggest that future studies should consider the \textit{cost of the forecast} as an additional performance indicator on top of the traditional forecast error measures.
+Finally, because this study focused separately on the exponential smoothing and ARIMA families of models, a direction for future research could be the generalization of the findings to other (or even combined) families of forecasting models.